Axsecq/MVNP-1.12.2/README.md

-# Multiverse-NetherPortals
+# NetherPortals
-This plugin separates nether and end portals in your Multiverse-Core worlds.
+This is a plugin that spearates nether and end portals for all of your Multiverse worlds.

-## Binaries
+## Downloads
-To download the latest version, head to the releases tab and download the latest release.
+To download the plugin, head to the Releases tab and download the latest stable release.

-## Features Broken
+## General Information
-Currently there are only 2 features broken: Debug and Version display.
+This is a modification of Multiverse-NetherPortals which adds native 1.12.2 version support.

+## Installation & Configuration
+To install the plugin, place it into your plugins directory.
+Then, you can configure the plugin in the `config.yml` file.